Nation's Top Student Loan Official Resigns

-Seth Frotman, the top government official who oversees $1.5 trillion in student loans resigned on Monday claiming the White House is “openly hostile” toward protecting student loan borrowers.
+Seth Frotman, the top government official who oversees $1.5 trillion in student loans, resigned on Monday claiming the White House is “openly hostile” toward protecting student loan borrowers.

 The Associated Press reports that he will be leaving his position as student loan ombudsman at the end of this week, a position he has held since 2016.

 Mick Mulvaney is President Trump’s budget director and has also been acting as director of the bureau since late November.
 Since that time, the bureau has scaled back enforcement work and proposed rescinding many regulations that were put into place under the Obama administration.
-Mulvaney downgraded the mission Frotman’s student loan office and move it under consumer education instead of enforcement.
+Mulvaney downgraded the mission of Frotman’s student loan office and move it under consumer education instead of enforcement.

 According to NPR, in his resignation letter, which was addressed to Mick Mulvaney, Frotman says that current leadership “has turned its back on young people and their financial futures.”
 The letter accuses the Trump administration of undermining the CFPB and interfering in its ability to protect student borrowers.